gusleig/get_binance_data/README.md

 # Binance DCA Bot backtesting

-The bot tries to mimit the 3commas bot using:
+Loadning historical data from Binance, The bot tries to mimit the 3commas bot using:

 - Base order
 - Safe order